Table of Contents

 Tenets for Cursor Support (Unless you know better ones...)

 1. More GUI than Command Line.
-The concept of a cursor on the command line of a terminal is intrinsically tied to enabling the user to know where keybaord import is going to impact text editing.
+The concept of a cursor on the command line of a terminal is intrinsically tied to enabling the user to know where keyboard import is going to impact text editing.
 TUI apps have many more modalities than text editing where the keyboard is used (e.g. scrolling through a ColorPicker).
 Terminal.Gui's cursor system is biased towards the broader TUI experiences.

 2. Be Consistent With the User's Platform - Users get to choose the platform they run Terminal.Gui apps on and the cursor should behave in a way consistent with the terminal.